mavilein/Mongo-Connector-Preview/README.md

 We are changing the preview branch to alpha.
 This way you will always have the most current version of the connector.
 I've adjusted the docker-compose.yml accordingly.
 If you are still running on the 1.17-beta please restart prisma with the new alpha image.
 We'll merge new functionality regularly into the alpha and will adjust the list of known limitations accordingly.

-- install the Prisma cli
+- install the beta version of Prisma cli via `npm install -g prisma@beta`
 - run `prisma init` - choose new local db with mysql
 - switch out the auto-generated docker-compose.yml with the following one